mikefirestrike/ProfessionAndGreyMobXP/README.md

 1. Drop the file into your Eluna scripts folder:
 2. Restart the server or .reload eluna
-3. Go outside and gain XP from picking a flower
+3. Go outside and gain XP from picking a flower.

 ## 🎯 Intended Use
 AzerothCore (3.3.5a / Wrath of the Lich King).